 The Village of Bartlett maintains extensive budgetary controls.
 The objective of these controls is to ensure compliance with legal provisions embodied in the annual budget approved by the village's board of trustees.
 Activities of the General Fund, Special Revenue Fund, Debt Service Fund, Capital Project Funds, Enterprise Funds, Internal Service Funds, and Trust Funds are included in the annual budget.
 Preparation of the annual budget document begins in September for the staff.
 Budget forms, spending guidelines, and deadlines are presented to the departments at the annual staff budget meeting in October.
 Budget requests are submitted in December.
 Review and analysis by the budget team begin at that time.
 Budget adjustments are made, and, if necessary, additional meetings are held with the departments regarding the adjustments.
-The proposed budget is presented to the village board review sessions and a public hearing are held in March.
+The proposed budget is presented to the village board near the end of February and is made available to the public at the village hall.
+Village board review sessions and a public hearing are held in March.
 The budget is approved in April.
 The legal level of budgetary control (i.e., the level at which expenditures cannot exceed the budgeted amount) is established at the fund level.